 Joan Bruno, Ph.D., CCC-SLP

 Joan Bruno, Ph.D., CCC-SLP has over 30 years experience working in the field of Augmentative and Alternative Communication (AAC).
 She is a licensed Speech-Language Pathologist in the state of New Jersey and is certified by the American Speech-Language-Hearing Association (ASHA) in Speech-Language Pathology.
-Joan owns a private practice, Communication Technology Resources, through which she provides consultative services to schools and local agencies.
-For the past 25 years, Joan has directed an award-winning AAC Camp, Camp Chatterbox, a week long therapy camp for children and young adults using AAC.
+Joan owns a private practice, Communication Technology Resources, through which she provides AAC evaluations and consultative services to schools and local agencies.
+Joan is the founder of Camp Chatterbox, a week long therapy camp for children and young adults using AAC.
+She also served as Director of this AAC Camp from 1991 – 2016.

 Joan has published and presented nationally and internationally on a variety of topics related to AAC assessment and intervention.
 Joan is the author of Gateway to Language and Learning© and the Test of Aided-Communication Symbol Performance© (TASP).
 Throughout the course of her career, Joan had also authored two Minspeak Application Programs, IEP+ and Topics to Learn Communication (TLC), which had been published by the Prentke-Romich Company.